 Stained Glass Mosaic Mural by Calley O’Neill

 Hahai no ka ua i ka ulula’au. — The rain follows after the forest.

 Destroy the forest, the rains will cease to fall, and the land will become a desert.

-Permanent stained glass mosaic mural on Pukalani School’s prominent B building entry wall (58’ long by 17’ at the apex).
-The mural format corresponds to the wall shape (measuring 52’ wide by 11’ high at the apex) with an 18” - 21” surrounding wall margin, and a 12” high by 24” wide student built smalti mosaic border around the periphery.
+Permanent stained glass mosaic mural on Pukalani School’s prominent B building entry wall.
+The mural measures 52’ wide by 11’ high at the apex) with a 12” high by 24” wide smalti mosaic border handcrafted by 313 students, teachers and parents, around the periphery.